lifecompartmentalized/lifecompartmentalized.github.io/content/posts/amnesia.md

 ---

 DID is very much internal disorder.
-That is, unless I tell you I have it, you wouldn't know[^1].
+That is, unless I tell you that I have it, you wouldn't know[^1].
 One of the ways DID affects my internal experience is that I have significant gaps in my memory, both of my past childhood, and of my present adulthood.
 But amnesia is tricky---I don't know what I don't remember, so most of the time I don't realize I've forgotten anything.
-[^1]: Unless you catch me in a dissociative episode, which is very unlikely to happen.
+[^1]: Unless you really know what to look for or you catch me in a dissociative episode, neither of which are likely.

 I believe I experience amnesia in a few ways.
 The most innocuous type that I experience seems due to me having constricted awareness---each of my parts seems to act as a compartment of memory, so when I'm in one compartment it may be difficult for me to index memories that occurred when I was in a different compartment of memory.